 In November, I made the decision to not return to my agency job after maternity leave.
 The road to baby was a long one, and the thought of having to think about childcare come January depressed me.
 Like it really depressed me, to the point where I was having a hard time being present.
 I knew deep down I wanted to be home with her.

 The beauty of the work I do is that I can do it from anywhere.
-Which leads me to…
+This leads me to…

 The last 10 years I spent obtaining my degree and agency work.
 Now, with the start of a new decade, I’m officially going to be freelancing again.
 Slowly.
 My first priority is being a mom, so I’m going to be super picky with who I take on as clients in the beginning.